Easy Chai Recipe

 Ingredients

-- 2 cups 2 percent or whole milk (use coconut or coconut/almond milk for a plant-based version)
+• 2 cups 2 percent or whole milk (use coconut, coconut/almond milk, or oat for a plant-based version)

 Instructions

-Put the ginger, sugar, honey, vanilla, cinnamon, cardamom, cloves, nutmeg, and water into a small saucepan and simmer for 5 minutes.
+1. Put the ginger, 1 tbsp each sugar and honey, vanilla, cinnamon, cardamom, cloves, nutmeg, and water into a small saucepan and simmer for 5 minutes.

-Scoop the ginger and cinnamon out of the tea and add the milk.
+3. Scoop the ginger and cinnamon out of the tea and add the milk.
+Taste and add more honey/sugar if desired.
 Warm on the stove and serve.
 Store leftover chai in the fridge, where it will be tasty for up to 5 days

 Comments